Rudy Mantel

 A graduate of Georgia Tech, Rudy Mantel served in the U.S. Air Force.

 In 1958 he was a copilot on a cargo plane flying tropical fish from Colombia to Florida which stopped in Montego Bay to refuel.
+That first glimpse of Jamaica was enough.

-Rudy Mantel promptly quit his job and returned to Jamaica in late 1958 to investigate if there was scope for for establishing an air taxi.
+Rudy promptly quit his job and returned to Jamaica in late 1958 to investigate if there was scope for for establishing an air taxi.

 He decided that there was, and with the help of Murph Dullum and Sammy Henriques he was able to obtain an air taxi license from the Civil Aviation Department.

 The Stinson was a delightful airplane - stable, comfortable, forgiving, and good short-field performance.
+Delightful in every respect except speed, which in Jamaica wasn't all that important.

-The ARB became the Civil Aviation Authority (CAA) and remained the airworthiness authority of Jamaica under contract to the JA government.
 En route to return the Stinson to its owner in New Jersey, he landed at Zahn's Airport on Long Island to look at another airplane.
 His wife Jane was with him.

 Shortly after takeoff from Zahn, at about 400 ft, the engine began to backfire badly and lost almost all power.
 He racked it around in a 180 turn and landed back on the runway downwind.